-- Tier status is governed by annual spend and stars earned – green members become gold when they reach over 300 stars in one year.
+- Tier status is governed by annual spending and stars earned – green members become gold when they reach over 300 stars in one year.

 - Green members do not earn Stars towards rewards.
 They earn stars towards gold status – which then earn rewards.

-- Gold members earns free rewards for every 125 stars earned (which requires an accumulated spend of $62.50).
+- Gold members earn free rewards for every 125 stars earned (which requires an accumulated spend of $62.50).

 - Members also earn any drink or food item of their choice on their birthday.